fdervisi/k8s_cicd_overview/img/README.md

-# Embracing Modern Deployment: A Deep Dive into AWS EC2 Instance Checker and CI/CD Integration
+# AWS EC2 Instance Checker Application: A Complete Overview

-Harnessing the power of Cloud and Continuous Integration/Continuous Deployment (CI/CD) is at the forefront of today's DevOps revolution.
-The AWS EC2 Instance Checker is a prime example of how modern applications can be designed to seamlessly interact with cloud resources.
-This application, built using the Flask web framework, not only communicates with AWS EC2 instances but also elegantly showcases an automated end-to-end CI/CD deployment within a Kubernetes landscape.
+AWS EC2 Instance Checker is a simple yet comprehensive application built using the Flask web framework and designed to interact with AWS EC2 instances.
+The application, combined with the power of modern DevOps tools like Argo CD, Argo CD Image Updater, and GitHub Actions, showcases an efficient and automated end-to-end CI/CD deployment in a Kubernetes environment.

-Join us as we unravel the workings of this application, its architecture, and its seamless integration with modern DevOps tools.

-## Understanding the AWS EC2 Instance Checker

-Powered by Python and the Flask web framework, the AWS EC2 Instance Checker serves as a bridge between users and AWS EC2 instances.
-At its core, the application is designed to:
+## Application Architecture and Functionalities

+The AWS EC2 Instance Checker application has been developed in Python, leveraging the Flask web framework to provide a user-friendly interface.
+The core functionalities of the application include:

-- **List EC2 Instances**: Dive into AWS EC2 and bring forth a list of all instances.
+- **Listing all EC2 instances**: The application connects to AWS EC2 service and retrieves information about all instances.
-- **Detail Specific Instances**: Keen on more details?
-Select an instance and get all the information you need.
-- **Upgrade to IMDSv2**: Enhance the metadata service of your instances with a simple click.
+- **Displaying detailed information about a specific instance**: Users can select a specific instance to see more detailed information.
+- **Enabling the Instance Metadata Service Version 2 (IMDSv2) on a specific instance**: Users have the option to upgrade the metadata service of an instance to IMDSv2.
-- **Verify Metadata Service Version**: Stay informed about the metadata service version in use for each instance.
+- **Verifying if an instance is using IMDSv1**: The application verifies the metadata service version for each EC2 instance.

+Internally, the application uses the `boto3` library to interact with AWS and the `requests` library to send HTTP requests.
+It also uses an Open Policy Agent (OPA) server for policy enforcement related to the EC2 instances' metadata service versions.

+The application is packaged into a Docker image for easy and consistent deployment, which is particularly beneficial when deploying the application to different environments.

 ![App Architecture](img/CTO-APP.png)

----

-## Synergy with Modern CI/CD Tools
+## Integration with CI/CD Tools

-The true essence of this application lies in its integration with modern CI/CD tools.
-Let's dive into the specifics:
+To streamline the deployment process, this project adopts a modern, automated deployment pipeline using tools such as GitHub Actions, Argo CD, Argo CD Image Updater, and Helm.

-### GitHub Actions: Seamless Workflow Automation
+### GitHub Actions

-Ever thought about automating your software workflows directly within GitHub?
-GitHub Actions makes this possible.
-For our AWS EC2 Instance Checker, GitHub Actions springs into action, building a Docker image and pushing it to DockerHub when changes are detected in the `main` branch.
+GitHub Actions helps to automate software development workflows directly in GitHub.
+For this project, it is utilized to automatically build a Docker image of the application and push it to DockerHub whenever there's a change pushed to the `main` branch.

-### Argo CD & Argo CD Image Updater: Mastery in Kubernetes Deployment
+### Argo CD and Argo CD Image Updater

-Argo CD, a declarative, GitOps continuous delivery tool for Kubernetes, automates the deployment of our application to a Kubernetes cluster.
-It ensures that the Kubernetes cluster's state remains in sync with the desired state defined in a Git repository.
-Couple this with Argo CD Image Updater, and you have a dynamic duo that not only deploys but also ensures the Kubernetes manifests are always up-to-date with the latest Docker images.
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+It's used in this project to automate the deployment of the application to a Kubernetes cluster.
+With Argo CD, the state of the Kubernetes cluster can be synchronized with the desired state defined in a Git repository.

-### Helm: The Crown Jewel of Kubernetes
+Argo CD Image Updater is an add-on component to Argo CD that aids in automatically updating the container image versions in the Kubernetes manifests.
+When a new Docker image is available in DockerHub, Argo CD Image Updater modifies the image tag in the Helm chart, thus triggering Argo CD to synchronize the changes and update the application in the Kubernetes cluster.

+### Helm

-Helm, the package manager for Kubernetes, simplifies the deployment puzzle.
-The Helm chart, tailored for our application, defines the Kubernetes resources, enabling Argo CD to manage and update the application deployment with finesse.
+Helm is a package manager for Kubernetes that simplifies the deployment and management of applications.
+The Helm chart included in the project outlines the Kubernetes resources required to run the application, allowing Argo CD to efficiently manage and update the application deployment.

+## Putting it All Together

+The synergy of these tools and practices demonstrates an effective CI/CD pipeline for a Kubernetes application.
+With each commit pushed to the GitHub repository, the application is automatically built, containerized, and deployed to a Kubernetes cluster.
+All changes to the application are automatically synchronized with the running application in Kubernetes, ensuring consistency between the application code and the application running in the production environment.
+This automatic synchronization represents the GitOps principles at work, enhancing the speed, security, and stability of the deployment process.

 ![CICD Pipline](img/CICD.png)

 ---

-## Setting up Your DevOps Arsenal

-Embarking on this DevOps journey requires some setup.
-Whether you're a seasoned developer or just starting, our guide will walk you through setting up the tools you need.
+# README.md

 ## Introduction